ghorwin/BlockMod/readme.md

 - CTRL + left click - select multiple blocks (but only one connector can be selected at a time!)
 - click and hold left mouse button and drag item - move blocks and connector segments

-When in connection mode (started with API call, see below):
+When in connection mode (started with a click on an outlet socket, see below):

 - hovering over outlet socket with highlight the socket
 - click and hold left mouse button on outlet socket will start a new connection